jackmead515/jsmdatabase/README.md

 # jsmdatabase
 A file database for when your on a budget

+Do you have an old computer laying around?
+Or a raspberry pi?
+Do you have a bunch of old 8gb flash drives?
+Well, then create a database!
+This database gathers and organizes whatever flash drive or usb storage device you have connected to the computer, and creates a database from it!
+Pretty cool right??

 This is a non-redundant, low resource, high throughput, file database.
 What does that mean?